-PHYSICAL GEOGRAPHY if studied during the Freshman year.
-BOTANY is so timed as to furnish ample opportunity to trace by actual inspection the whole course of vegetation.
+Physical Geography is studied during the Freshman year.

+Botany is so timed as to furnish ample opportunity to trace by actual inspection the whole course of vegetation.
 Botanical excursions give additional interest to the work, and by the kindness of Mr. John L. Reifsnider the students are granted access to his extensive greenhouse, a short distance from the College.

-PHYSICS occupies the Sophomore year.
+Physics occupies the Sophomore year.
 The course embraces Molecular Physics, Electricity and Magnetism, Sound, Light and Heat.
 The recitations are accompanied with experiments.
 Students electing the Scientific course pursue advanced Physics, with laboratory practice, in the Junior year.